Skip to content

 Prone Thoracic Extension

 The prone thoracic extension has become one of my most used corrective exercises.
 It seems to have multiple applications depending on the region that is a problem.
-Likely you will be the prone thoracic extension if you experience the following: Lack of neck extension and rotation range of motion Stiffness in the upper back Tight “traps” or “shoulders.
-If you remember from my earlier posts this exercise replaces my levator… Read More »Prone Thoracic Extension
+Likely you will be the prone thoracic extension if you experience the following: There are actually three phases of this exercise but I am going to show you the third phase.
+The other two phases build up to this exercise.
+I find this… Read More »Prone Thoracic Extension

 The Best Exercises for Crossfit Shoulder Health – YouTube